w5xd/PacketThermometer/README.md

 <ol>
 <li>Prepare an Arduino with headers that can be jumped to headers on the PCB at the Arduino
 position.
-If you are going to use a 5V Arduino (like an Uno or Mega) then you <i>must</i> omit all the 3.3 volt parts in the following SMD baking step!.
+If you are going to use a 5V Arduino (like an Uno or Mega) then you <i>must</i> omit all the 3.3 volt parts in the following SMD baking step!
 <li>Bake all the Battery Extender SMD components onto the PCB.
-(Do not bake  the RFM69
-transceiver.
-Install it after all the other tests.)
-If your test Arduino is 3.3 V, then you may simultaneously bake the sensor.
-(The Si7021 is 3.3V only!)
-<li>Install headers on the PCB that will eventually be used to mount the Pro Mini.
+<li>Install headers on the PCB that will eventually be used to mount the 3.3V Pro Mini.
 <li>Upload the WirelessThermometer.ino sketch with appropriate #define's set onto the
 test Arduino.
 <li>Jumper the following pins between the two boards: